AerialX/rawksd/launcher/hbc/apps/riivolution/readme.txt

 Q: Does Riivolution work with my PAL/NTSC/JAP Wii/game?
 A: Yes.

+Q: Does Riivolution work on my Wii U?
+A: It does now!
+In vWii mode (it does not work with Wii U games) Riivolution can be run or installed through Smash Stack, other game exploits, or the Homebrew Channel if it's already installed.

 Q: What IOS does it need installed?
 A: Riivolution requires an updated IOS37; if you're on System Menu 4.2 or 4.3 you don't need to do anything.